Jordan-Glass/blog.jglass.me/content/projects/blog.md

 +++
 title = "Personal Blog"
 description = "This blog is made using Zola, a Static Site Generator (SSG).
-You can view it, and any modifications I've made to it, on GitHub." weight = 1
+You can view it, and any modifications I've made to the theme, on GitHub." weight = 1

 [extra]